cklmercer/vue-mix/README.md

 ## Development
 Once you got the project built and you have a dev server running, you're free to begin developing.
-With you dev server running, hot module reloading _(HMR)_ is enabled by default, simply make some changes to your code and watch as your browser _"refreshes"_ itself automatically.
+With your dev server running, hot module reloading _(HMR)_ is enabled by default, simply make some changes to your code and watch as your browser _"refreshes"_ itself automatically.

 ## Plugins